-HSV214 Issues of Children and Families (3 Credits) The course will cover information related to providing services for children youth and their families.
-Topics will include normal for children, youth and their families.
+HSV214 Issues of Children and Families (3 Credits) The course will cover information related to providing services for children, youth and their families.
 Topics will include normal development, family systems theory, family issues, child abuse and neglect, family treatment issues and service delivery systems.
 (Prerequisites: English and reading competence)